HeRCLab/hercm/doc/hercmio-c++.md

 # Compiling
 The library comes with a make file.
 To compile the example, use `make hercmio-example`.
 HeRCMio can also be compiled to a .o or .so file directly with `make hercmio.o` or `make hercmio.so`, respectively.

-# Caveats and known issues
-* `REMARKS` field is ignored entirely, meaning any comments will be lost if a matrix is read then written .
-* field's c and v type are not checked.
-For example, HeRCMio will always read VAL as floating point, even if it is populated with ints, and it's header adjusted accordingly.
-* `makeRowMajor()` uses a type of bubble sort, and will probably be slow on large matrices

 # hercmio-example
 hercmio-example is a small c++98 program included with HeRCMio for the purpose of testing, and to demonstrate proper calling conventions.
 Instructions for compiling hercmio-example are above.
 Usage is as follows.